stellashania/AmazingEbook/README.md

 ## Amazing Ebook

 The Amazing Ebook project was created for the final exam project of the Web Programming course.
 It is an imaginary ebook store that provides an ebook rental service.
-Both users and admin can access the website with additonal account maintenance functionality for the admins of the website.
+Both users and admins can access the website with additional account maintenance functionality for the admins of the website.

 ## Features